What to Know About the Substance Abuse Counseling Certification and Licensure Process

 Practicing Addiction Counseling Under a License From Other Professional Fields

-understanding counselor talking with patientJust as counselors working with other types of addictions don’t always need a license that is specific to addiction counseling, there are many states where you can provide SUD counseling based on a license or certification in a related field.
+Just as counselors working with other types of addictions don’t always need a license that’s specific to addiction counseling, there are many states where you can provide SUD counseling based on a license or certification in a related field.

-Licensed professional counselors also often get a carve-out; licensed marriage and family therapists may have limited authority under their own certification to work with families dealing with substance abuse issues.
+Licensed professional counselors also often get a carve-out.
+Licensed marriage and family therapists may have limited authority under their own certification to work with families dealing with substance abuse issues.

 Finally, licensed clinical social workers frequently get some dispensation to provide treatment to clients with substance use disorders.